 • MS expert in banking and financial engineering

-In short, the job requires a solid theoretical background as well as significant experience in the banking or stock market field.
-Finally, an adapted professional training is essential to validate one’s knowledge and to be able to finally start working in a front office.
+All in all, the job requires solid theoretical training as well as significant experience in banking or the stock market.
+Finally, appropriate vocational training is essential to validate what you have learnt and to finally be able to work in a front office.

-In order to meet the growing demand for experts in the field of trading and asset management, INSEEC has created the Master of Science in Financial Markets and Trading.
-The program is designed for students with 3, 4 or 5 years of higher education, and prepares them to master multiple and complementary disciplines, such as
+To meet the growing demand for experts in trading and asset management, INSEEC has created the Master of Science in Financial Markets and Trading.
+Aimed at graduates with 3, 4 or 5 years of higher education, the programme prepares students to master a wide range of complementary disciplines:

 • Financial analysis